What are Diamond Accents?

 Straight and Tapered Baguettes – are favorites among three stone ring designs, adding a sense of symmetry and smoothness at the cost of brilliance compared to some of the previously mentioned cuts.
 Their rectangular nature provides a sense of symmetry that is soothing to the eyes.

-Depending on the size, many smaller diamond accents are cut drastically different from their bigger versions using what is known as the single cut method.
+Depending on the size, many smaller diamond accents are cut drastically differently from their bigger versions using what is known as the single-cut method.
 An example of this can be seen in round cut accents which have 16-18 facets as opposed to the universal 58 facets used for the bigger renditions of the cut.

 You would find it hard to find any type of diamond jewelry with a medium to large center stone that wouldn’t benefit by surrounding them with more diamonds, depending on personal taste of course.
 But which cuts do so in the most elegant fashion without taking away from the main attraction?